Political Contributions and Lobbying Expenditures

 The Company has several policies in place related to its lobbying activities (Lobbying-Related Policies) to assure:

 Raytheon responsibly and lawfully engages in the legislative process to communicate its views on legislative and regulatory matters affecting the Company's business and its various constituencies.
 In full compliance with the LDA and the Lobbying-Related Policies, the Company's lobbying activities and expenses, as defined by Section 162(e) of the Internal Revenue Code, are disclosed to the U.S. Congress on a quarterly basis.
 In addition, the Company files semi-annual reports detailing certain Federal Election Commission Act (FECA) contributions, honorary contributions, presidential library contributions, and payments for event costs.
 These reports are publicly accessible at the U. S. House of Representatives Office of the Clerk website.
-Raytheon's quarterly federal lobbying reports for the years 2018, 2017, 2016 and 2015 are set forth belowQ1 2017 Federal Lobbying Report
+Raytheon's quarterly federal lobbying reports for the years 2014 – 2018 are set forth below.

 The Company also files periodic reports with state and local agencies reflecting lobbying activities as required by relevant state and local laws.
 For the jurisdictions that provide online availability, the Company's filed reports, as of December 31, 2018, can be found at the following linked websites: